quantumlib/qsim/docs/mps.md

 When a 2-qubit gate is applied, the simulator:
 1. Contracts the two neighboring MPS tensors into one combined tensor.
 2. Applies the gate matrix.
-3. Uses **Singular Value Decomposition (SVD)** to split the result back into two tensors.
+3. Uses SVD to split the result back into two tensors.
 4. Keeps only the top `bond_dim` singular values, truncating the rest.

-This is the key step where approximation happens.
+Step 4, the truncation step, is where approximation happens.
 If the true quantum state needs more entanglement than `bond_dim` allows, some information is lost.

 ## Current limitations

 The MPS simulator is actively developed but not yet complete.
 As of now:

-- **Only 1-qubit and 2-qubit gates are supported.** Support for 3+ qubit gates
+- _Only 1-qubit and 2-qubit gates are supported._ Support for 3+ qubit gates
   is not yet implemented (commented placeholders exist in the source).
-- **Controlled gates are not yet implemented.** `ApplyControlledGate` exists but is a stub (`// TODO`).
+- _Controlled gates are not yet implemented._ `ApplyControlledGate` exists but is a stub (`// TODO`).
-- **Expectation values are not yet implemented.** `ExpectationValue` currently returns a placeholder value of `(-10, -10)`.
+- _Expectation values are not yet implemented._ `ExpectationValue` currently
+  returns a placeholder value of `(-10, -10)`.
-- **No Python interface.** The MPS simulator is currently only accessible through C++.
+- _No Python interface._ The MPS simulator is currently only accessible through C++.
 It is not yet exposed via the `qsimcirq` Python package.
-- **2-qubit gates must act on adjacent qubits.** Non-adjacent 2-qubit gates require SWAP networks (not handled automatically).
+- _2-qubit gates must act on adjacent qubits._ Non-adjacent 2-qubit gates
+  require SWAP networks (not handled automatically).

 ## When to use MPS vs. state-vector simulation